tldr-pages/tldr-node-client/README.md

 This command will generate the appropriate completion script and append it to your shell's configuration file (`.zshrc` or `.bashrc`).

-After running the completion installation command, restart your shell or reload your configuration file to enable the autocompletion.

-You should now have autocompletion enabled for the tldr command.

 If you encounter any issues or need more information about the autocompletion setup, please refer to the [completion.js](https://github.com/tldr-pages/tldr-node-client/blob/master/lib/completion.js) file in the repository.

 ## FAQ